renovatebot/renovate/docs/usage/user-stories/swissquote.md

 </figure>

 All the information on the dashboard you saw above is created from three measurements:

-1. Queue: Every 5 minutes, we send a status of the queue size and number of jobs currently running.
+1. Queue: Every 5 minutes, we send a status of the queue size and number of jobs currently running
-2. Webhook: When receiving a webhook request, we send a point on the duration of treatment for that item.
+1. Webhook: When receiving a webhook request, we send a point on the duration of treatment for that item
-3. Runs: After each run, we send a point on the duration, success and number of PRs created/updated/merged/closed.
+1. Runs: After each run, we send a point on the duration, success and number of PRs created/updated/merged/closed

 The queue is filled either by webhooks or re-queueing all repositories at regular intervals.
 For each repository we start a Renovate Docker image, and pipe its logs to a file.